zxcwhale/android_hal_gpsbds/README.md

 #How to use
 ##Sepcial note
-This driver in under origin android system, not suite for MTK version, and other
+This driver is just for origin version android system, and not work on MTK version, and not guarantee anything on other versions.
 ##HAL level

 1. Copy folder /hardware/libgps to android source path